PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 ## Getting Started
-Really the first thing to happen is app architecture.
-Below is a screen shot of an example app:
+The first thing is to explain the app architecture in the sample app.

 ![App Screen Shot](./images/ModularityApp.png)